whispem/minikv/CONTRIBUTING.md

 # Contributing to minikv 🦀

 Thank you for your interest in **minikv**!
-Contributions — bug reports, code, docs, or design feedback — are more than welcome.
+Contributions — bug reports, code, docs, or design & performance feedback — are always welcome.

+---

 ## Quick Start